Installing pycrypto on Windows 8

 The following site was very helpful in showing me alternative ways.
 I like what the guy did to the python utility scripts.
 Just hack them to do what I want.
 None of the cruft of general-purpose code.
 Just tell the bloody system I have Visual Studio 9.0 😉 http://blog.victorjabur.com/2011/06/05/compiling-python-2-7-modules-on-windows-32-and-64-using-msvc-2008-express/

-2 responses to “Installing pycrypto on Windows 8”
+2 thoughts to “Installing pycrypto on Windows 8”

 1. I haven’t tested this yet, but after already spending a regrettable amount of time at work on this problem I can only thank you immensely for the tips.